afrl-rq/OpenUxAS-SoI/examples/tasks/MustFlyTask/README.md

 * `MessagesToSend/` - Contains the messages send by UxAS with the send messages service.
 * `MessagesToSend/AirVehicleConfiguration_V101.xml` - Details for air vehicle 101.
 * `MessagesToSend/AirVehicleState_V101.xml` - Air vehicle 101's initial state.
-* `MessagesToSend/MustFlyTask_100.xml` - The point search task that is requested.
+* `MessagesToSend/MustFlyTask_100.xml` - The requested must fly task.
-* `MessagesToSend/AutomationRequest_PointSearch.xml` - The automation request for the point search task.
+* `MessagesToSend/AutomationRequest_MustFly.xml` - The automation request for the must fly task.

 Running the example:
 --------------------
-1. Open a terminal window in the directory: "examples/tasks/CmasiPointSearchTask"
+1. Open a terminal window in the directory: "examples/tasks/MustFlyTask"
-2. enter the command `python3 runUxAS_PointSearchTask.py` or `./runUxAS_PointSearchTask.py`
+2. enter the command `python3 runUxAS_MustFlyTask.py` or `./runUxAS_MustFlyTask.py`
-3. open another terminal window in the directory: "examples/tasks/CmasiPointSearchTask"
+3. open another terminal window in the directory: "examples/tasks/MustFlyTask"
-4. enter the command `python3 runAMASE_PointSearchTask.py` or `./runAMASE_PointSearchTask.py`
+4. enter the command `python3 runAMASE_MustFlyTask.py` or `./runAMASE_MustFlyTask.py`
 5. start the AMASE simulation (i.e. press the play button)

 ### What happens?